spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 Once the stream is deployed on `Local` development environment, you can look the runtime applications via Dashboard's runtime page or using the SCDF Shell command `runtime apps`.
 The runtime applications show information about where each application is running in the local environment and their log files locations.

+**TODO: Add back in the instruction on how get the logs when using the docker-compose local installation**

 ```
 2019-04-19 22:16:04.864  INFO 95238 --- [container-0-C-1] c.e.demo.UsageCostLoggerApplication      : {"userId": "Mark", "callCost": "0.17", "dataCost": "0.32800000000000007" }